Unboxed-Software/solana-course/content/cpi.md

 A great example would be to build a decentralized Stack Overflow.
 The program could use tokens to determine a user's overall rating, mint tokens when questions are answered correctly, allow users to upvote answers, etc. All of that is possible and you now have the skills and knowledge to go and build something like it on your own!

 Congratulations on reaching the end of Module 4!
 Feel free to [share some quick feedback](https://airtable.com/shrOsyopqYlzvmXSC?prefill_Module=Module%204), so that we can continue to improve the course.

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=ade5d386-809f-42c2-80eb-a6c04c471f53)!